pachyderm/pachyderm/doc/docs/2.2.x/contributing/setup.md

 1. Open a terminal.
 2. Navigate to your workspace's `/src` director, such as `~/Documents/GitHub/go-workspace/src`.
-3. Clone the repo using `git clone git@github.com:pachyderm/pachyderm`.
+3. Clone the repo using `https://github.com/pachyderm/pachyderm.git`.

 ### Increase File Descriptor Limit (MacOs)